antononcube/Raku-WWW-OpenAI/README.md

         format => 'values');
 ```
 ```
-# Here's an example of Raku code that demonstrates how to create a loop over a list:
+# Sure!
+Here's an example of Raku code that creates a loop over a list:
 #
 # ```perl6
 # my @list = 1, 2, 3, 4, 5;
 #
-# for @list -> $element {
+# for @list -> $item {
-#     say $element;
+#     say $item;
 # }
 # ```
 #
-# In this code, we first define an array `@list` with five elements.
-Then, we use a `for` loop to iterate over each element in the list.
-The arrow `->` is used to declare a parameter `$element` that represents each individual element in the loop.
-Within the loop, we
+# In this code, we first create a list `@list` containing the values 1, 2, 3, 4, and 5.
+The `for` loop then iterates over each item in the list, assigning the current item to the variable `$item`.
+Inside the loop, we simply print
 ```

 **Remark:** The argument "type" and the argument "model" have to "agree."
 (I.e. be found agreeable by OpenAI.)